vatpac-technology/sops/docs/terminal/williamtown.md

 #### Thunder Corridor
 The **Thunder Corridor** is used by aircraft to transit civilian enroute airspace between the WLM TCU and the R560 and R570 restricted areas.

-Aircraft departing to the areas will be cleared the **STORM 1** coded clearance by ACD, aircraft returning to the airport will be cleared the **STORM 2** coded clearance by GAH.
+Aircraft departing to the areas will be cleared the **STORM 1** coded clearance by ACD, aircraft returning to the airport will be cleared the **STORM 2** coded clearance by ARL.

 Aircraft transiting the Thunder Corridor should be assigned the appropriate altitude to ensure separation with opposite direction traffic while transiting to their desired restricted area.